 Of course, not all of my tales are as unique.
 Really, most just involve getting flat tires — such as this past March when we blew a tire on our way home from Florida and needed to place a call.
 Having AAA was also quite helpful when my wife accidentally left the keys to our car on the front seat after already locking the door.
 In each of these cases, we paid nothing out of pocket and were able to go on our merry ways.
 That said, while I haven’t personally tipped (oops), apparently that’s something I should be doing. ¯\_(ツ)_/¯

-The service providers that respond to AAA calls are certainly helpful but, believe it or not, they’re not able to teleport and can only be in one place at once.
-Because of these humanly restrictions, there may be times when your roadside assistance can take a while to arrive.
+The service providers that respond to AAA calls are certainly helpful but, believe it or not, they’re not able to teleport and can only be in one place at a time.
+Because of these human restrictions, there may be times when your roadside assistance can take a while to arrive.
 Obviously the length of your wait can depend on several factors but a wait of an hour or two seems in line with my experience.

 I will say that AAA and their service providers do a decent job of keeping you updated on ETAs, although I would recommend requesting the phone number of the provider when you first place your service call.
 That way you can contact them directly if there are any updates or they’ve missed their arrival window (it happens).